Josh Naylor Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in MLB.

-- The Angels' 4.79 team ERA ranks 25th across all league pitching staffs.
+- The Angels have a 4.80 team ERA that ranks 25th among all league pitching staffs.

-- Angels pitchers combine to rank 23rd in baseball in home runs surrendered (182 total, 1.3 per game).
+- Angels pitchers combine to give up 182 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The right-hander's most recent appearance came on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Sunday, the left-hander tossed 5 1/3 innings against the Oakland Athletics, giving up three earned runs while surrendering three hits.

-- The 27-year-old has put together a 4.30 ERA and 10.1 strikeouts per nine innings in 20 games this season, while giving up a batting average of .241 to opposing hitters.
+- In 25 games this season, the 33-year-old has put up a 5.55 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.